Munitions

 Launcher Compatibility

-The 9M37 is the missile carried by the 9K35 Strela-10 launcher family.
+The 9M37 is a missile round for the 9K35 Strela-10 launcher family rather than a stand-alone weapon.

 CarrierCarrier typeCarriage evidence